tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/08-Stu_Portfolio_Planner_Part_I/README.md

-# Portfolio Planner Part I
+# Portfolio Planner, Part 1

-In this activity, Harold has been asked to research the following 10 stocks:
+Harold has been asked to research the following 10 stocks:

 * Bank of New York Mellon (BK)
 * Diamondback Energy (FANG)